Weak solutions of Moffatt's magnetic relaxation equations: Proof of existence in Theorem and

 \subsection{Proof of existence}

-In order to prove the existence part of Theorem \ref{Th2}, we shall resort to the following procedure: \begin{enumerate} \item smooth out the initial data and get a sequence $\{(B_n, u_n)\}_{n\in\N}$ of global-in-time smooth solutions to MRE \eqref{MRE};
+In order to prove the existence parts of Theorem \ref{Th2-1} and Theorem \ref{Th2}, we shall resort to the following procedure: \begin{enumerate} \item smooth out the initial data and get a sequence $\{(B_n, u_n)\}_{n\in\N}$ of global-in-time smooth solutions to MRE \eqref{MRE};

 \item use compactness results to prove that $\{(B_n, u_n)\}_{n\in\N}$ converges, up to extraction, to a solution of MRE \eqref{MRE} supplemented with initial data $B_0$;

 \item prove energy inequality. \end{enumerate} \medbreak